 This week, UCB’s Board of Trustees met together to review UCB’s activities and accounts for the year so far.
-It has been a busy few days with our Board travelling in from different areas of the UK, but I am so thankful for each of our Trustees, for their wisdom and ability.
+It has been a busy few days with our Board travelling in from different areas of the UK, but I am so thankful for each of our Trustees – for their wisdom and ability.

 In any leadership position, it is important to have a GOOD team around you.
 We are blessed at UCB to have a Board and Executive Team made up of Godly, skilled men and women who have the right balance of professional skills and a heart for ministry.
-When we look to appoint new people to our team, we are above all, looking for people of integrity with a heart for UCB’s vision, who can help and support UCB to stay focused on the big picture and keep us accountable in all things.
+When we look to appoint new people to our team, we are, above all, looking for people of integrity with a heart for UCB’s vision and who can help and support UCB to stay focused on the big picture and keep us accountable in all things.

 Our Board meetings are a mixture of time spent together with God (this is a non-negotiable) and time spent going over the business and operational side of UCB.

-This meeting was no exception and we began by looking to God’s Word.
-Although we are governed by a great Board, ultimately God is our chairman and we always start with worship and devotions.
-This time, one particular area of scripture stood out for me; 1 Samuel 15.
+This meeting was no exception, and we began by looking to God’s Word.
+Although we are governed by a great Board, ultimately God is our chairman, and we always start with worship and devotions.
+This time, one particular area of scripture stood out for me: 1 Samuel 15.

 This story reminded us all of the need to be obedient.
-It is easy sometimes to be focused on matters of business and governance but it is important, first and foremost to fear God.
-This is not a kind of terrified fear, but a reverent fear which ensures we stay close to Him and when He tells us to do something, we do it!
+It is easy sometimes to be focused on matters of business and governance, but it is important, first and foremost, to fear God.
+This is not a kind of terrified fear, but a reverent fear which ensures we stay close to Him, and when He tells us to do something, we do it!

-Our trustees have now gone home but we will be meeting again soon for prayer and updates.
+Our trustees have now gone home, but we will be meeting again soon for prayer and updates.